Tours at Fort Ross

 - Private Tour: Book a customizable tour to suit your schedule.
 Explore the natural and cultural history both inside and outside the fort compound walls under the guidance of a knowledgeable tour guide.
 Tell us what you’re most interested to see at Fort Ross or at Salt Point and we will customize your tour.
 Find inspiration here!
 Tours start at the Visitor Center.

-- Seasonal Group Tour: Spring and summer, Saturday & Sunday afternoons (usually 1:30 and 3:00pm.
-Meet at the Visitor Center for a 1 hour guided group tour with our knowledgeable bilingual guide. $5/person.
-Always good to email us ahead of time at email@example.com to verify availability and timing.
+- Public Group Tour: Tours start at the Visitor Center. $8/person.
+Children 10 and under are free.
+Always good to email us ahead of time at firstname.lastname@example.org to verify availability and timing.

 - Educational Opportunities: For school and service groups — students, Girl and Boy Scouts, multiple homeschooling groups, etc. These can include a tour / activities, a service project, and even an overnight stay in the compound!
 Availability depends on the season – please connect with us via email or phone.